-This Employee Handbook is a "living" document created to summarize the way we operate and serves as a basic communication tool and training resource.
-PCIFS periodically revises this manual to better reflect its goals and successful modes of operation.
+This Employee Handbook is a "living" document created to summarize our operations and serve as a basic communication tool and training resource.
+PCIFS periodically revises this manual better to reflect its goals and successful modes of operation.
 Employee contributions improve this handbook and help our Company continue to grow.
-Nothing in this document is intended to conflict with local, state, or federal law.
-In all cases these laws and applicable regulations take precedence.
+This document does not intend to conflict with local, state, or federal law.
+In all cases, these laws and applicable regulations take precedence.

-This handbook is not a contract for employment and does not contain any promises or contractual obligations.
+This handbook is not an employment contract and does not contain any promises or contractual obligations.
 Employment is at-will and can be ended by the employee or the Company at any time, with or without notice, and with or without cause.

-The Company may change, modify, add to, delete from, or abolish any and all of these policies and procedures at any time without notice.
+The Company may change, modify, add to, delete from, or abolish any of these policies and procedures at any time without notice.
 Because management is committed to reviewing its policies and benefits continually, this guide is subject to interpretation, review, and change by management at any time.
 No guideline, policy, communication, or practice limits the reasons or procedures for termination or modification of the employment relationship.

-The Employee Handbook and the information herein should be treated as company confidential.
-No portion of this handbook should be disclosed to others, except Company employees If you have questions regarding the applicability of a policy or practice, you should address your specific questions to your Manager.
+The Employee Handbook and the information herein should be treated as confidential by the company.
+No portion of this handbook should be disclosed to others except Company employees.
+If you have questions regarding the applicability of a policy or practice, you should address your specific questions to your manager.